DKundnani/dkundnani.github.io/index.md

 ## Biography

 I work at the intersection of biology, statistics, and computation  with a strong application focus on the field of genomics and epigenomics.
 I work with [Dr. Francesca Storici](http://www.storicilab.gatech.edu/) as a Bioinformatics Ph.D.
 Graduate Research Assistant in the Storici Lab at Georgia Institute of Technology.
-My goal is to delineate presence of ribonucleotides(constructs of RNA) in human genomic DNA finding correlations with other DNA metabolic activities in both in cancer and non-cancer cell types.
+My goal is to delineate presence of ribonucleotides(constructs of RNA) in human genomic DNA finding correlations with other DNA metabolic activities in both in cancer and non-cancer cell types[see updates about the future work](https://biosciences.gatech.edu/news/congratulations-francesca-storici-and-natasha-jonoska).
 <br><br>
 Through my work in The Storici Lab, I have recently co-authored a [paper](https://www.mdpi.com/2079-7737/10/3/221) and received US National Science Foundation Conference Award for a poster presentation in RNA Society 2021
 <br><br>